ODickson/Rosalind_Bioinformatics_Problems/README.md

 # Rosalind Bioinformatics Problems

-This is where I store my answers to the Bioinformatics Problems found on Rosalind
+This is where I store my answers to the Bioinformatics Problems found on Rosalind.info solved using Python